wudiziang/test/CaoGao/README.md

 	}

-For Mnist, use its given test inputs( I used 10 images in the input):
+For Mnist-model, use its given test inputs( I used 10 images in the input):

 ![](Screen%20Shot%202018-03-20%20at%2011.32.52%20AM.png)

-Then make prediction.
+Then make prediction based on the logits.

 **Use the client code:**

 Simply run `$ python restful_client` and the proper output should be:
 ![](Screen%20Shot%202018-03-20%20at%2011.43.54%20AM.png)